What Is A Blanket Mortgage, And Should You Use One?

-When looking to purchase multiple investment properties, getting a mortgage for each one would cost a lot of time and money – and could be difficult to achieve given the qualification standards for each mortgage.
+When you’re looking to purchase multiple investment properties, getting a home loan for each one would cost a lot of time and money – and could be difficult to achieve given the qualification standards for each mortgage.

-A blanket mortgage allows real estate investors, developers and owners of commercial property to finance multiple properties under the same mortgage agreement, resulting in a more efficient and cost-effective lending process.
-Typically, when one property under the “blanket” is sold or refinanced, a release clause is triggered for that property while the rest remain part of the mortgage.
-That means the borrower can sell the property or refinance without having to pay off the full loan.
+Typically, when an individual property under the “blanket” is sold or refinanced, a release clause is triggered for that property while the rest remain as part of the mortgage.
+That means the borrower can sell the property or refinance without having to pay off the entire loan.

-Blanket mortgages are best for people who wish to purchase multiple pieces of real estate, such as experienced investors, house flippers, builders, developers and businesses looking to open multiple locations.
+Blanket loans are best for people who wish to purchase multiple pieces of real estate, such as experienced investors, house flippers, builders, developers and businesses looking to open multiple locations.

 If you’re buying your first rental property, a blanket mortgage may not be the best fit for you.
-Since you’re just getting your feet wet with one property, it may be less risky to look into other types of home loans that use less strict requirements and have lower closing costs.
+Since you’re just getting your feet wet with a single property, it may be simpler to look into other types of home loans that use less strict requirements and have lower closing costs.
 For example, you might want to use a conventional mortgage instead to finance the purchase of a multifamily home.
-Remember, you can always refinance to a blanket mortgage as your portfolio grows, but getting approved for a traditional home loan is typically a good option for beginners.
+Remember, you can always refinance the loan into a blanket mortgage as your portfolio grows, but getting approved for a traditional home loan is typically a good option for beginners.

-When blanket mortgages are the right fit, they can have several advantages.
+When blanket mortgages or blanket loans are the right fit, they can have several advantages:

-- A blanket mortgage puts all of your properties under one loan.
+- A blanket mortgage puts all of your properties under one single mortgage versus multiple mortgages.
 This can make your portfolio and mortgage payments easier to manage.

 - By purchasing multiple properties with one loan, you may have the ability to avoid multiple loan origination fees.

 - Since it is one loan, you’ll have one monthly payment and one interest rate.
-If you had multiple loans for your different properties, you’d be charged multiple interest rates.
+If you had multiple loans for your different properties, you could be charged multiple interest rates.

 - Since your properties are used as collateral for one another, if you default on the loan, you risk losing some or all of your properties to foreclosure.

-- Not all lenders offer blanket mortgages and those that do may have strict requirements, so you may have difficulty obtaining this type of loan.
-At this time, Rocket Mortgage® doesn’t offer blanket mortgages.
+- Not all lenders offer blanket loans, and those that do may have strict requirements, so you might have difficulty obtaining this type of loan.
+At this time, Rocket Mortgage doesn’t offer blanket mortgages.

-- Since state laws and guidelines for blanket mortgages are different in each state, you cannot use the loan to purchase properties in multiple states.
+- Since laws and guidelines for blanket loans are different in each state, you cannot use the loan to purchase properties in multiple states.

-- While you may not have to pay multiple origination fees, the closing costs on a blanket mortgage are much higher than a traditional mortgage.
+- While you may not have to pay multiple origination fees, the closing costs on a blanket loan are much higher than a traditional mortgage.

 See What You Qualify For